particle-iot/docs/src/content/guide/how-to-build-a-product/web-app.md

 Check out our [Webhooks Guide](/guide/tools-and-features/webhooks/) for more information.

-While easy to understand and set up, webhooks are not scalable.
-If you imagine having a small beta run of 1000 devices in customers' hands, each publishing on average once per minute, then your servers will have to handle, _on average_ 17 requests per second.
-The load will not be smooth either.
-There will be rapid spikes of hundreds of requests within a few seconds.
-Scale up your deployment and the situation only gets worse.
+While easy to understand and set up, webhooks at scale might require some considerations.
+Each triggering of a webhook causes a request to be sent, so make sure your app can handle the traffic.
+For example, a small beta run of 1000 devices, each publishing once a minute might cause anywhere from 17 to 1000 requests in a given second, depending on how the publishes line up.
+Webhooks will support some basic queuing and smoothing to help address bursts like this, and a number of cloud hosting providers offer data ingestion services that can handle continuous heavy streams and bursts of requests (Azure, AWS).

 ### Event streams